-Key judgements and estimates Description Measuring and classifying employee benefit liabilities Terang and Mortlake Health Service applies significant judgment when measuring and classifying its employee benefit liabilities.
+Key judgements and estimates Description Classifying employee benefit liabilities Terang and Mortlake Health Service applies significant judgment when measuring and classifying its employee benefit liabilities.
 Employee benefit liabilities are classified as a current liability if Terang and Mortlake Health Service does not have an unconditional right to defer payment beyond 12 months.
 Annual leave, accrued days off and long service leave entitlements (for staff who have exceeded the minimum vesting period) fall into this category.
 Employee benefit liabilities are classified as a non-current liability if Terang and Mortlake Health Service has a conditional right to defer payment beyond 12 months.
 Long service leave entitlements (for staff who have not yet exceeded the minimum vesting period) fall into this category.
-The health service also applies judgement to determine when it expects its employee entitlements to be paid.
-With reference to historical data, if the health service does not expect entitlements to be paid within 12 months, the entitlement is measured at its present value.
+Measuring employee benefit liabilities Terang and Mortlake Health Service applies significant judgment when measuring its employee benefit liabilities.
+The health service applies judgement to determine when it expects its employee entitlements to be paid.
+With reference to historical data, if the health service does not expect entitlements to be paid within 12 months, the entitlement is measured at its present value, being the expected future payments to employees.
+Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures, and are discounted at rates determined by reference to market yields on government bonds at the end of the reporting period.
 All other entitlements are measured at their nominal value.